HaMF/goniometer/README.md

 It will then listen for interrupts on the IO4 bricklets or key presses on the computer.
 Available options are:

     -a,  --angle       Angle by wich motor advances on interrupt (default: 5) -g,  --gear-ratio  Gear ratio between motor and sample rod (default: 2) -s,  --steps-per-revolution Number of full-width steps needed for one revolution of the motor rod (default:200) -m,  --step-mode   Perform 1/n steps.
 Note 1/1 steps give the biggest torque. (n = (1,2,4,8); default: 1) -d,  --dynamic     Dynamic mode: --angle is ignored and instead TTL pulse length is used.
-10ms = 0.1deg -r,   --no-record   Do not the angular position after every interrupt -h/-? --help        Show help
+10ms = 0.1deg -r,  --no-record   Do not keep a logfile that records every angle -t,  --trigger     Trigger spectrometer instead of being triggered by it (for CW measurements) -w,  --sweep-time  Time spectrometer needs for field sweep and to ready for the next one (with -t) -n,  --n-aquisitions  Number of field sweeps/aquisitions (with -t)

 For now the Brick/Bricklet UID needs to be specified in the C-code and thus you need to recompile it for every new step.